Liver Kidney Microsomal Antibody

 What other tests might my child have along with this test?

-Your child's doctor may also order a group of tests known as a liver panel to help see how well your child's liver is working and look for possible damage and inflammation.
-He or she may also order other tests for autoantibodies and a liver biopsy, which involves taking a tiny sample of your child's liver to study.
+Your child's healthcare provider may also order a group of tests known as a liver panel to help see how well your child's liver is working and look for possible damage and inflammation.
+He or she may also order other tests for autoantibodies and a liver biopsy.
+A biopsy involves taking a tiny sample of your child's liver to study.

 What do my child's test results mean?

 Normal results are negative, meaning that no antibodies were found.
 It's unlikely that your child has type 2 autoimmune liver disease.
 But your child may still be positive for other antibodies seen with type 2 autoimmune liver disease.
-Your child's doctor will likely order further testing of these antibodies.
+Your child's healthcare provider will likely order further testing of these antibodies.

 If your child's results are positive, it means that antibodies were found and that your child may have autoimmune liver disease.